 - /ALL : Displays the current user name, groups belonged to along with the security identifiers (SID) and privileges for the current user access token.

 - /FO format : Specifies the output format to be displayed.
 Valid values are TABLE, LIST, CSV.
 Column headings are not displayed with CSV format.
-Default format is TABLE.
+The default format is TABLE.

 - /NH : Specifies that the column header should not be displayed in the output.
 This is valid only for TABLE and CSV formats.